simplex-chat/simplex-chat/README.md

 1. Instead of user profile identifiers used by all other platforms, even the most private ones, SimpleX uses [pairwise per-queue identifiers](./docs/GLOSSARY.md#pairwise-pseudonymous-identifier) (2 addresses for each unidirectional message queue, with an optional 3rd address for push notifications on iOS, 2 queues in each connection between the users).
 It makes observing the network graph on the application level more difficult, as for `n` users there can be up to `n * (n-1)` message queues.
 2. [End-to-end encryption](./docs/GLOSSARY.md#end-to-end-encryption) in each message queue using [NaCl cryptobox](https://nacl.cr.yp.to/box.html).
 This is added to allow redundancy in the future (passing each message via several servers), to avoid having the same ciphertext in different queues (that would only be visible to the attacker if TLS is compromised).
 The encryption keys used for this encryption are not rotated, instead we are planning to rotate the queues.
 Curve25519 keys are used for key negotiation.
 3. [Double ratchet](./docs/GLOSSARY.md#double-ratchet-algorithm) end-to-end encryption in each conversation between two users (or group members).
 This is the same algorithm that is used in Signal and many other messaging apps; it provides OTR messaging with [forward secrecy](./docs/GLOSSARY.md#forward-secrecy) (each message is encrypted by its own ephemeral key) and [break-in recovery](./docs/GLOSSARY.md#post-compromise-security) (the keys are frequently re-negotiated as part of the message exchange).
 Two pairs of Curve448 keys are used for the initial [key agreement](./docs/GLOSSARY.md#key-agreement-protocol), initiating party passes these keys via the connection link, accepting side - in the header of the confirmation message.
+4. [Post-quantum resistant key exchange](./docs/GLOSSARY.md#post-quantum-cryptography) in double ratchet protocol *on every ratchet step*.
+Read more in [this post](./blog/20240314-simplex-chat-v5-6-quantum-resistance-signal-double-ratchet-algorithm.md) and also see this [publication by Apple]( https://security.apple.com/blog/imessage-pq3/) explaining the need for post-quantum key rotation.
-4. Additional layer of encryption using NaCL cryptobox for the messages delivered from the server to the recipient.
+5. Additional layer of encryption using NaCL cryptobox for the messages delivered from the server to the recipient.
 This layer avoids having any ciphertext in common between sent and received traffic of the server inside TLS (and there are no identifiers in common as well).
-5. Several levels of [content padding](./docs/GLOSSARY.md#message-padding) to frustrate message size attacks.
+6. Several levels of [content padding](./docs/GLOSSARY.md#message-padding) to frustrate message size attacks.
-6. All message metadata, including the time when the message was received by the server (rounded to a second) is sent to the recipients inside an encrypted envelope, so even if TLS is compromised it cannot be observed.
+7. All message metadata, including the time when the message was received by the server (rounded to a second) is sent to the recipients inside an encrypted envelope, so even if TLS is compromised it cannot be observed.
-7. Only TLS 1.2/1.3 are allowed for client-server connections, limited to cryptographic algorithms: CHACHA20POLY1305_SHA256, Ed25519/Ed448, Curve25519/Curve448.
+8. Only TLS 1.2/1.3 are allowed for client-server connections, limited to cryptographic algorithms: CHACHA20POLY1305_SHA256, Ed25519/Ed448, Curve25519/Curve448.
-8. To protect against replay attacks SimpleX servers require [tlsunique channel binding](https://www.rfc-editor.org/rfc/rfc5929.html) as session ID in each client command signed with per-queue ephemeral key.
+9. To protect against replay attacks SimpleX servers require [tlsunique channel binding](https://www.rfc-editor.org/rfc/rfc5929.html) as session ID in each client command signed with per-queue ephemeral key.
+10. To protect your IP address from unknown messaging relays, and for per-message transport anonymity (compared with Tor/VPN per-connection anonymity), from v6.0 all SimpleX Chat clients use private message routing by default.
+Read more in [this post](./blog/20240604-simplex-chat-v5.8-private-message-routing-chat-themes.md#private-message-routing).
+11. To protect your IP address from unknown file relays, when SOCKS proxy is not enabled SimpleX Chat clients ask for a confirmation before downloading the files from unknown servers.
-9. To protect your IP address all SimpleX Chat clients support accessing messaging servers via Tor - see [v3.1 release announcement](./blog/20220808-simplex-chat-v3.1-chat-groups.md) for more details.
+12. To protect your IP address from known servers all SimpleX Chat clients support accessing messaging servers via Tor - see [v3.1 release announcement](./blog/20220808-simplex-chat-v3.1-chat-groups.md) for more details.
-10. Local database encryption with passphrase - your contacts, groups and all sent and received messages are stored encrypted.
+13. Local database encryption with passphrase - your contacts, groups and all sent and received messages are stored encrypted.
 If you used SimpleX Chat before v4.0 you need to enable the encryption via the app settings.
-11. Transport isolation - different TCP connections and Tor circuits are used for traffic of different user profiles, optionally - for different contacts and group member connections.
+14. Transport isolation - different TCP connections and Tor circuits are used for traffic of different user profiles, optionally - for different contacts and group member connections.
-12. Manual messaging queue rotations to move conversation to another SMP relay.
+15. Manual messaging queue rotations to move conversation to another SMP relay.
-13. Sending end-to-end encrypted files using [XFTP protocol](https://simplex.chat/blog/20230301-simplex-file-transfer-protocol.html).
+16. Sending end-to-end encrypted files using [XFTP protocol](https://simplex.chat/blog/20230301-simplex-file-transfer-protocol.html).
-14. Local files encryption.
+17. Local files encryption.

 We plan to add:

-1. Senders' SMP relays and recipients' XFTP relays to reduce traffic and conceal IP addresses from the relays chosen, and potentially controlled, by another party.
-2. Post-quantum resistant key exchange in double ratchet protocol.
-3. Automatic message queue rotation and redundancy.
+1. Automatic message queue rotation and redundancy.
 Currently the queues created between two users are used until the queue is manually changed by the user or contact is deleted.
 We are planning to add automatic queue rotation to make these identifiers temporary and rotate based on some schedule TBC (e.g., every X messages, or every X hours/days).
-4. Message "mixing" - adding latency to message delivery, to protect against traffic correlation by message time.
+2. Message "mixing" - adding latency to message delivery, to protect against traffic correlation by message time.
-5. Reproducible builds – this is the limitation of the development stack, but we will be investing into solving this problem.
+3. Reproducible builds – this is the limitation of the development stack, but we will be investing into solving this problem.
 Users can still build all applications and services from the source code.
+4. Recipients' XFTP relays to reduce traffic and conceal IP addresses from the relays chosen, and potentially controlled, by another party.

 ## For developers